rhblind/django-gcharts/README.md

 Below follows a list of which charts are available in the different packages.

 **Please note that all packages specified is loaded each time the `{% gcharts %} ... {% endgcharts %}` block is loaded.**
-Optionally, this can be specified in the `{% render ... %}` tag as a the last option.
+Optionally, the package for the specific chart can be specified in the `{% render ... %}` tag as a the last option.
 The tag should in that case be written as: `{% render "div_id" "data" "options" "package name" %}`.
 This will cause the package to be applied to the current `{% gcharts %} ... {% endgcharts %}` block only.

 * `corechart` contains these charts